Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 (Locator Map)

-McKinney Lake State Fish Hatchery is a warmwater hatchery with 23 ponds used primarily for growing fingerling-sized (3-4 inches) channel catfish to harvestable size (8-12 inches) for the state’s Community Fishing Program.
+McKinney Lake State Fish Hatchery is a warmwater hatchery with 23 ponds used primarily for growing fingerling-sized (3-4 inches) channel catfish spawned at the Watha Hatchery to harvestable size (8-12 inches) for the state’s Community Fishing Program.
 One pond is reserved for an annual children’s fishing day.
 The hatchery is open to the public from 8 a.m. to 4 p.m. on weekdays.
 Free, 30-minute tours for groups of 15 or more can be arranged by calling ahead to schedule them.

 Bobby N. Setzer State Fish Hatchery